JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 The Elmington regeneration is split into 10 blocks (A-J), of which F, H, I and J will be refurbished and the remainder redeveloped.

+## Phase 1
+375 council homes were demolished in phase 1 of the Elmington redevelopment and 136 new council homes were built to replace them.

+## Phase 2
 Sites A and B are currently being redeveloped By Notting Hill Housing Group, where [planning documents](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!XXOecz%2bOmRk2JFLLeX0iRw%3d%3d!%7d%7d%7d) confirm that it has [demolished](http://directobjective.blogspot.co.uk/2011/12/elmington-estate-revisited.html) 294 Council homes and is replacing them with 279 homes and 117 car parking spaces in a 'mixed tenure' development that it has branded [Camberwell Fields](http://www.camberwellfields.com/).

 ![](http://crappistmartin.github.io/images/camberwellfieldslogo.png)